Skip to content

 Can adults with ODD have successful relationships and careers?

 Yes.
 With therapy, coping strategies, and supportive environments, adults with ODD can thrive.
 Many excel in independent, creative, or entrepreneurial roles, while open communication in relationships helps manage conflicts.
-Programs like those at Mission Connection provide flexible, evidence-based support that helps adults build skills for healthier relationships and stronger career paths.
+In-person and virtual programs at Mission Connection Healthcare provide flexible, evidence-based support that helps adults build skills for healthier relationships and stronger career paths.

 Making your mental health a priority has never been so easy.
 We offer flexible schedules during the day, in the evening, and on weekends, so you can find the perfect time for you.